CB86 - Bachelor of Podiatry Practice (Honours)

 Further mandatory compliance requirements are necessary prior to you commencing a placement within a Queensland Hospital and Health Service (HHS) and/or NSW Health facility.

-Students who select to study some units via distance education will be required to attend compulsory residential schools.
+Students who select to study some units via online study will be required to attend compulsory residential schools.
 Click here to view Residential Schools for all units.

 OP = Overall Position (QLD school leavers), SR = Selection Rank (mature age students), ATAR = Australian Tertiary Admission Rank